lawsie/guizero/docs-src/docs/development.md

 pytest -v
 ```

-_Note - tkinter can error when running the tests usually when the interpreter doesn't start properly, it doesnt seem to like being initialised and destroyed hundreds of times.
-Just give it a re-run!_
+_Note - tkinter can error when running the tests usually when the interpreter doesn't start properly, it doesnt seem to like being initialised and destroyed hundreds of times, I suspect a file locking issue as you dont see the problem on Linux.
+So sometimes you might get a test fail with an error like `This probably means that tk wasn't installed properly.`._

+_Just give it a re-run!_

 ## Documents